faiface/mainthread/README.md

 `go get github.com/faiface/mainthread`

-Operating systems often require that, code which deals with windows and graphics has to run on the main thread.
-This is however somehow challenging in Go due it Go's concurrent nature.
+Operating systems often require, that code which deals with windows and graphics has to run on the main thread.
+This is however somehow challenging in Go due to Go's concurrent nature.

 This package makes it easily possible.